 - Your tools need to connect in ways off-the-shelf software does not support

-The Hidden Cost of Workarounds
+The Hidden Toll of Workarounds

 The Hybrid Approach